 The suitability quiz

-OKX hasn't published the quiz publicly, but based on the MAS guidance it's designed to test:
+OKX hasn't published the quiz publicly, but based on the MAS guidance referenced above it's designed to test:

 - Understanding of leverage and liquidation mechanics